JakeH23/c-sharp-katas/README.md

 // should return 'eepkay onway odingcay'
 ```

-### ConvertToSassCase
-Takes a string, returns a sassy version of the string (alternating lower/upper case characters)
-e.g. `thanks for the coffee` gets turned into `tHaNkS FoR ThE CoFfEe`.

 ### SumArgs
 Returns the sum of zero or more numbers.
 When passed no numbers returns 0.